Day 2 – From Smoothwater Lake To An “It’ll Do” CS On Lady Evelyn’s South Branch

 As soon as the queen died, a giant stream poured out of the cave and the lake “That is to flood the world began rising. going and be the end,” said Nenebuc.
 So he cut trees and made a kind of raft.
 [See Speck’s report here (pp.35-36) for the Ojibwe Flood story, the outcome of Nanabush’s killing of the Great Lynx in the cave.]

 As the map above shows, we paddled over to the west side of the lake and then along the shore across from our Day 1 campsite, looking for anything that could pass as the mythic cave of the Nanabush/Mishipeshu story.
-We saw no sign of previous paddlers on the same quest, no strip of prospector’s tape as evidence we were close; it was mostly low-grade rock rubble along the shore.
+We saw no sign of previous paddlers on the same quest, no strip of prospector’s tape as evidence we were close; it was primarily low-grade rock rubble along the shore.

-Then it was on to our first portage of the day, the 770-meter haul from Smoothwater to Apex.
-The way our portages usually work is like this – Max takes one 110-liter Hooligan pack (50 lbs.) and a duffel (25 lbs.) and bundled paddles the full distance while I carry the other Hooligan (45 lbs.) and duffel (30 lbs.) halfway.
+Then it was our first portage of the day, the 770-meter haul from Smoothwater to Apex.
+The way our portages usually work is like this – Max takes one 115-liter Hooligan pack (50 lbs.) and a duffel (25 lbs.) and bundled paddles the full distance while I carry the other Hooligan (45 lbs.) and duffel (30 lbs.) halfway.
 I drop it off and head back for the canoe (60 lbs.) and my camera bag (7 -10 lbs.) and, if we have figured out halfway correctly, Max is just arriving to pick up the bags I have left as I am approaching with the canoe.